tramainegarner/tramainegarner/README.md

 ![My Profile Picture](https://github.com/tramainegarner/tramainegarner/blob/main/TramaineGarner_FullStackDeveloper.png)

-Bridging technology, development, and design, I bring a multidisciplinary perspective to streamline projects of any scale.
-Explore my code in the repositories below, or view my design work at [https://www.tramainegarner.dev](https://www.tramainegarner.dev).
+Bridging technology, development, and design, my diverse background allows me to integrate these areas into projects of any scale.
+To see that integration in action, explore my codebases below, and visit my portfolio at [https://www.tramainegarner.dev](https://www.tramainegarner.dev) for a closer look at my design work.

 ## 🛠️ Skills
 <details>